Anuragchandra221/Orion-Project-Management-System/README.md

 ![Screenshot (41)](https://github.com/Anuragchandra221/Orion-Project-Management-System/assets/66366665/1a6682b5-f78d-481e-a1ce-e0226da84f01)
 ![Screenshot (45)](https://github.com/Anuragchandra221/Orion-Project-Management-System/assets/66366665/97ddcce9-ddd6-47ca-bdfc-40335a5942d6)

 The backend code for this is in my profile as well.
-Search for orion-management-backend, it was built in python django.
+Unfortunately it is a private repo.

 Feel free to clone the repo